faded53222/NSWord/README.md

 pyensembl install --release 110 --species homo_sapiens
 python ENSG_to_ENST.py -i Hct116
 ```

-All data processing steps and code from this point onward are also contained in the ``ecode/data_process`` directory.

 After getting nanopolish eventalign results, we need to preprocess the segmented raw signal file using ``make_index.py``, ``process.py``, ``process_neg_approach1.py`` and ``process_neg_approach2.py``.
 ``make_index.py`` builds index for faster running. ``process.py`` gets positive samples for the dataset. ``process_neg_approach1.py`` gets half of the negative samples with the same 5-mer motifs as positive ones.
 And ``process_neg_approach2.py`` gets the other half of the negative samples by selecting sites that are m6A modifiable in other cell-lines but not in Hct116.
 Run the commands with '-help' for parameter details.